Print the Legend (2014) - Review

 Cons

-• Moments where the movie drags are when they're focusing too much on the emotions of people in the moment
+• Moments where the movie drags are when they're focusing too much on the emotions of people at the moment

 • Not quite as much detail around the science of 3D printing as I would have liked